allegroai/clearml-docs/docs/faq.md

 local folder.

 Before initializing a task, use the [`Task.set_offline`](references/sdk/task.md#taskset_offline) class method and set the `offline_mode` argument to `True`.
+Alternatively, you can set `CLEARML_OFFLINE_MODE=1` before running the task.
 When executed, this returns the Task ID and a path to the session folder.
 In order to upload to the ClearML Server the execution data that the Task captured offline, do one of the
 following:
 * Use the `import-offline-session <session_path>` option of the [clearml-task](apps/clearml_task.md) CLI